What will students be learning in French in Year 10 and 11?

 - Travel and tourism

-The scheme of assessment is similar to the previous specification, with equally weighted (25%) papers for the 4 skills (listening, speaking, reading, writing), but there are some new tasks which appear in the listening (dictation) and speaking (read aloud) exams.
+The scheme of assessment is similar to the previous specification, with equally weighted (25%) papers for the four skills (listening, speaking, reading, writing), but there are some new tasks which appear in the listening (dictation) and speaking (read aloud) exams.
+Listening, Reading and Writing exams take place at the end of Year 11 and the Speaking exam takes place before the start of public exams in April/May.

-Students learn more about French and French speaking culture, using a range of resources including video clips, film, music, and computer resources to help bring the language to life.
-We have subscribed to the Kerboodle digital learning package which supports the exam.
+Students learn more about French and French-speaking culture, using a range of resources including video clips, film, music, and computer resources to help bring the language to life.
+We have subscribed to the ActiveHub digital learning package which supports the exam, where students have access to an online textbook and other interactive activities.

 Expectations of students in French